 Both parents must be ready to combine their internal strengths, their tolerance, patience to help each other to succeed.
 The experience I have had with families indicates an acceleration in the baby’s autonomous sleep process when both parents offer mutual support in joint decisions, and when the father quickly gets involved in the new routine, especially if the mother is still breastfeeding.
 All this in a coherent and complementary role between the parents, so that the baby knows what to expect, no matter if it’s mom or dad who comes when he calls.

 It’s essential to know that if you want to start a process to help your child’s autonomous sleep process, and during this process, you return to your former patterns, your baby will do the same.
 It will cause much frustration regarding expectations and efforts for all those involved.
+Basically, trusting your baby and yourself is just like transitioning to solids or learning to walk your baby.
+Helping your child to sleep better is helping him to grow up, it is one more step towards autonomy and independence.
 Consistency and persistence are the ingredients to success.

 Educational video from Marie